The Discovery House, LLC operates the www.thediscoveryhouse.com, which provides addiction treatment resources and information.

 - Protecting the health, safety or welfare of others; and

-- Complying with legal requirements, complying with legal process, or defending our legal rights.
+- Complying with legal requirements, complying with legal process, or defend our legal rights.

 The Discovery House may disclose your personal information, and/or other information submitted to The Discovery House via the Website, to Third Parties for the following reasons: